zliu-fd/lmdbjni/readme.md

  }
 ```

-Working against a snapshot view of the database.
+Working against a snapshot view of the database using cursors.

 ```java
  // create a read-only transaction...